The 5 Best Time Management Books to Transform Your Productivity

 This leaves you feeling busy, overwhelmed, and pretty exhausted.

-Books spark new ideas to try out.
-They remind me of the bad habits I should stop doing or reinforce the good habits I’m already working on.
+For me, books are the best way to spark new ideas and break through old patterns.
+They remind me of the bad habits I should stop doing and reinforce the good habits I'm already working on.
+But with so many options out there, where do you even start?

-So I’ve made the decision simple.
-I’ve narrowed down the top 5 books you must read to amp up your time management and productivity!
+I've made the decision simple.
+Here are the top 5 books you absolutely must read to amp up your time management and productivity.

 #1.
 "168 Hours" by Laura Vanderkam